 The Key Ingredients

-The key ingredients that make Frontera Grill Margaritas extra special are fresh limes and Gran Torres Orange liquor instead of the usual Triple Sec.
-A note about Gran Torres: I used to find it in a bottle like this but now it looks like this.
+What makes Frontera Grill’s margaritas extra special?
+Two things: fresh lime juice and Gran Torres orange liqueur instead of the usual triple sec..
+A note about Gran Torres: I used to find it in a bottle like this but can no longer find it for sale!
+An option would be to try another fine orange liquor.

 I thought we were privy to a secret recipe (and perhaps at the time, we were) but you can easily find many versions of the Fonterra Topolo Margarita recipe, but not to make enough for a crowd.
 That’s why I put together this recipe based on what their bartender told us decades ago.